boytchev/suica/docs/user-guide-objects.md

 ```

-The *count* parameter defines the granularity of the tube.
-It is either a number
-for the number of segments along the tube (i.e. tubular segments) or an array of
-two numbers for the number of tubural and radial segments.
-Higher number of
-segments results in smoother curve, but takes more memory space and processing
+Parameter `count` defines the granularity of the tube.
+It is either a number for the number of segments along the tube (i.e. *tubular* segments) or an array of two numbers for the number of *tubular* and *radial* segments.
+Higher number of segments results in a smoother curve, but it takes more memory space and processing time.
-time.
 By default the tubural segments are 60 and the radial segments are 20.

 <img src="images/tube-segments.png">

-The tube adheres to the other properties of splines &ndash; whether they are
-open or closed; and interpolating or approximating.
+Tubes adhere to the other properties of splines &ndash; whether they are open or closed; and interpolating or approximating.

 [<kbd><img src="../examples/snapshots/tube-open-closed.jpg" width="300"></kbd>](../examples/tube-open-closed.html)
 [<kbd><img src="../examples/snapshots/tube-variations.jpg" width="300"></kbd>](../examples/tube-variations.html)